RMerl/asuswrt-merlin/README-merlin.txt

 -------
 376.44 (xx-Aug-2014)
    IMPORTANT: Make a backup of your JFFS partition if upgrading
-              an RT-AC56U or RT-AC68U and you have stored files in that partition!
-The partition layout
-              has been changed.
+              an RT-AC56U or RT-AC68U and you have stored files on that partition!
+The partition layout has been changed.

    - NEW: Merged with Asus's 376_2044 GPL.
           Summary of changes: